School of Nursing

 Undergraduate Clinical Experiences

 Undergraduate students have the opportunity for hands-on learning experiences throughout the tri-state area, including university health systems, community hospitals, long-term care settings, schools, and senior centers.
 Some examples of the clinical sites utilized are listed below.
-See Flickr gallery for photos from undergraduate clinical experiences.
+See Flickr gallery for photos.

 In medical-surgical nursing I, students explore caring for the chronically ill in a long-term care setting.
 The students refine their communication, assessment, and clinical skills while providing comfort to patients and their families.